Psalm 77: Content

 The psalm begins with a cry of distress: the psalmist has been experiencing profound difficulties, and his cries to God appear to have been ignored; only his memories of the past seem to bring anything even resembling joy.
 However, the psalmist then remembers God's integrity and realises that the failure of his hopes is the result of misplaced expectations of God's actions, rather than God's failure to act.
 Recalling God's actions in the past and his rule even over the natural world, he concludes with praise of "the God who performs miracles" (verse 14).

 Interpretations

 Coming from an evangelical Protestant perspective, Charles Spurgeon deemed the psalm the words of a single individual, in contrast to others who had interpreted it as representing the voice of the nation: "It utterly destroys all the beauty, all the tenderness and depth of feeling in the opening portion, if we suppose that the people are introduced speaking in the first person."
 John Calvin observed parallels to certain other biblical poetry, such as Psalm 118:18 and the hymn in the final chapter of Habakkuk: according to Calvin, the three share a common theme of becoming aware of ultimate divine deliverance from seemingly intractable terrors.

 Uses

 Judaism

 Psalm 77 is recited along with Parshat HaChodesh and is recited on the third through sixth days of Sukkot.

 It is one of the ten Psalms of the Tikkun HaKlali of Rebbe Nachman of Breslov.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the fifteenth day of the month.